omerk/monkigras-nfc-hack/README.md

 Please note that zero effort has gone into making this user friendly since it is but a hack so Here Be Dragons!

+## License

+NFC Reader is Copyright (C) 2011 Adam Nybäck, released under Apache License Version 2.0

+Everything else in this repo is released under The Beerware License (What else would we use, srsly).

 ## Contact

 Ping @OmerK, @jonsimpson and @darachennis on Twitter.